subfuzion/envtpl/README.md

 This port was motivated by the desire to add templating support for template-driven configuration files that needed to be part of a base Docker image without also requiring the installation of Python.
-For the same reason, I decided not to add variable support to my previous template utility based on Node.js, [njx].
+For the same reason, I decided not to add variable support to my previous template utility [njx], which depends on Node.js.

 Despite the difference between `Jinja` and `Go` templates, an attempt was made to match the command line syntax of the original `envtpl`.